Nelson J. Pérez

-Nelson Jesus Pérez (born June 16, 1961) is an American prelate of the Catholic Church who has served as the 10th Archbishop of Philadelphia since 2020.
+Nelson Jesus Pérez (born June 16, 1961) is an American Catholic prelate serving as archbishop of Philadelphia since 2020.
 He was previously Bishop of Cleveland from 2017 to 2020 and an auxiliary bishop of the Diocese of Rockville Centre from 2012 to 2017.

 Early life and education

-Nelson Pérez was born on June 16, 1961, in Miami.
+Pérez was born on June 16, 1961, in Miami.
 His parents, David and Emma Pérez, were both exiles from Cuba.
 As a child, the family moved to West New York, New Jersey.

 Pérez attended P.S.
 Number 4 and Memorial High School in West New York.
 Pérez attended Montclair State University in Montclair, New Jersey, where he earned a Bachelor of Arts in 1983.

 He then began teaching at Colegio La Piedad, a Catholic elementary school in Carolina, Puerto Rico.

 He then attended St. Charles Borromeo Seminary in Philadelphia, where he earned a Master of Arts and a Master of Divinity degree in 1988 and 1989, respectively.